Uttar Pradesh State Women Commission

+Babita Chauhan currently serving as the chairperson of the Uttar Pradesh State Women's Commission since 2024.

 History and objectives

 Uttar Pradesh State Commission for Women was formed to investigate specific problems relating to women and apart from studying women related issues from the state.
 The Commission is equipped with powers to safeguard rights of women and ensure their protection and equality against any form of harassment and issues faced in the family and community.

 The commission was created with the following objectives: